CitizenOfRome/random-name/README.md

     python random_name.py [Limit] [Max-Length] [Min-Length] [Custom-String]

 ####Limit
-Limit is the maximum number of names to generate, default is 10
+Limit is the maximum number of names to generate, Default is 10

 ####Max-Length
-Half the maxiumm length of a name, default is 3
+Half the maxiumm length of a name, Default is `3`

 ####Min-Length
-Half the minimum length of a name, default is `Max-Length` when available, 2 otherwise
+Half the minimum length of a name, Default is `Max-Length` when available, `2` otherwise

 ####Custom-String
-A string of letters from which to create names from, default: All of the alphabet
+A string of letters from which to create names from, Default: All of the alphabet `a-z`

 ## Example output